-9 Fears That Could Be Preventing You From Enjoying Sex — And How To Overcome Them
+9 Fears That Are Preventing You From Enjoying Sex

 Sex can be many things: fun, spontaneous, exciting, and relaxing, but for some people, sex is a source of fear and anxiety.
 We all want to be sexually confident women who feel good about their desires and choices, but not everybody is like that.
 And there can be many different reasons that women fear sex.